xchewtoyx/calibre-comicvine/README.md

 A calibre metadata source plugin for comicvine.com.

 # Fork
-This fork is an attempt at getting the (abandoned) plugin working with calibre 5.x (jbbandos@github).
+This fork is an attempt at getting the (abandoned) plugin working with calibre 5.x+ (jbbandos@github).
+The owner of the original code (@xchewtoyx) was informed.

 ## Install